oariel/sftp-integration/README.md

 Choose SFTP Export and click on `Connect` to enter the setup screen.

-Note the Select the facilities and the quality measures to export.
+Select the facilities and the quality measures to export.
 For authentication, paste your public key into the Public Key placeholder:

 ![Connect](https://raw.githubusercontent.com/saivaai/sftp-integration/dev/images/sftp-connect.png "Connect")